ensnare-org/ensnare-v1/NOTES.md

 # 2024-01-20: crate organization

 - **core**: structures that everyone needs, and building blocks like envelope generators and modulators.
 NO EGUI.
-NO ENTITY CONCEPTS except EntityUid (why?).
+NO ENTITY CONCEPTS.
 - **entity**: structures that define and operate on entities.
 Project, parts, etc., go here.
 NO EGUI (but if you want EntityBounds without egui, then you have to make all these things generic!).